valhuber/ApiLogicServer/README.md

 * The created project is pre-configured for VS Code to use a [Remote Container](https://github.com/valhuber/ApiLogicServer/wiki/Working-with-IDEs#create-the-project)

-  * This means it uses Python in the ApiLogicServer docker (not your local machine), which _eliminates the need to install and configure Python_
+  * This means it uses Python in the ApiLogicServer docker (not your local host), which _eliminates the need to install and configure Python_

 Here is the created project, opened in VS Code: